miningcodber/Cpp-Reservoir-Simulation-Black-Oil-pub/README.md

 # Simulation_W_JSON

-A C++ simple Black Oil Reservoir Simulation project that reads configuration from JSON files.
+A C++ modular Black Oil Reservoir Simulation project that reads configuration from JSON files.
-Built with CMake, compatible with MSYS2 (MinGW) or Visual Studio on Windows.
+Built with C++17, Eigen, nlohmann/json with portable build using CMake.
+Compatible with MSYS2 (MinGW) or Visual Studio on Windows.

 ---

+## Purpose

+This project demonstrates numerical simulation of multiphase fluid flow in reservoirs, using finite difference method.

 ## Features